Maggie Fiorella Winter

 OTR/L, RYT 200 and Owner of Green Tea Yoga

-Maggie began her journey as an Occupational Therapist working primarily with autistic children.
-After implementing numerous yoga techniques with these children she noticed a significant change with their level of concentration, body awareness and overall well being.
-Because of these profound effects, and her individual growth in her own practice, it inspired her to receive her Hatha Yoga 200hr training.
+Maggie began her dharma to help others early in life.
+At twenty one, she was on a journey as an Occupational Therapist working primarily with children on the spectrum.
+She had already started her on yoga practice and knew the magical shifts that were happening within.
+After implementing numerous yoga techniques with these specific children, she noticed a significant change with their level of concentration, body awareness and overall well being.
+Because of these profound effects, and her individual growth in her own practice, it inspired her to receive her Hatha Yoga 200hr training as well as a specific Certifications to become a Children’s Yoga Teacher and a Pre Natal Yoga Teacher.
+Maggie has always had a special interest with children who have sensory processing difficulties and is also certified by Color Me Yoga for working with Special Needs Children and Integrating Yoga and Other Mind/Body Techniques.

 Maggie loves life and expresses herself through dance, music, art and yoga.
 In her classes, Maggie encourages adults and children to explore and feel what is right for his/her body without being afraid to fall or make mistakes.
 She teaches a fun and lively class to all sorts of people and levels and makes a point to focus on personal growth and truth.
 She is so lucky to be doing what she is passionate about.
 She gives thanks and gratitude everyday for this opportunity.